rasheedjimoh/accidentlyexposedassets/README.md

 ### 🔴 Step 3: Confirming No Successful Logins from Suspicious IPs

-To ensure that none of the most active malicious IPs successfully logged in, we ran the following query:
+To ensure that none of the most active malicious IPs successfully logged in, I ran the following query:

 ```kql
 let RemoteIPsInQuestion = dynamic(["89.248.172.39","88.214.25.111", "45.141.84.154", "77.90.185.223", "194.0.234.31"]);